 As a bonus Dot activity, my K-2 students all worked together to create this large circle painting on butcher paper.

-I covered a circle table in the art room with butcher paper and taped it down.
-Each class took tuns “Making Their Mark” with tempera paint.
-I showed them how to go around or add to existing painted image, rather than paint on top and cover it.
+I covered a round table in the art room with butcher paper and taped it down.
+Each class took turns “Making Their Mark” with tempera paint.
+I showed them how to go around or add to existing painted image, rather than paint on top and cover someone else’s work.
 They worked so hard and did a great job!